Coliving is the new home for young generations

 Hybrid coliving are those hospitality operators that are moving to coliving, for example, coworking spaces integrating coliving, as well as hotels, hostels or apart-hotels.
 They generally offer short stays and focus on a community made by locals and travellers.
 Live Zoku, The Student Hotel, Selina (also vertical), Stay and Soho House are some good examples.

 Are those startup operators with an expansion focus.
 Their models tend to be light on services and community facilitation and are aimed at becoming platforms that can be easily scaled.
 Their focus is on long-term leases.
 As vertical coliving examples, we have The Collective, Quarters, Node, Common among others.

-Are those coliving generally operated by real estate companies, and they located in urban areas with high levels of density and high rents.
+Do real estate companies generally operate those coliving, and they located in urban areas with high levels of density and high rents.
 Coliving, in this case, acts as a pure flexible living solution alternative to traditional leasings, the model tends to be decentralized in different coliving small units across the same city.
 Their focus is on long-term leases.
 We consider urban colivings models those spaces such as Venn, Enso, Urban Campus or Aticco Living.